Dakota State University students walking around campus

 Part D: Methods and Analysis

-Discuss the methods and procedures to be used in the project.
+Discuss the methods and procedures to be used.

 • Provide a timeline for accomplishing various phases of the project and discuss the feasibility of delivering the project’s goals within the stated timeline.